-The children should:
+On the playground children should:

-- Remain in the playground at all times unless they have permission from an adult, are going to the toilet or if the Tuck Trolley is inside due to the weather conditions. - Use the toilets properly, sensibly and return outside quickly. - Play appropriately. - Treat the playground apparatus and toys with respect. - Stay off the grass unless instructed by the person on duty that it can be used. - Stay in sight of the adults unless you have permission to go inside. - Enter school with the class when the bell rings as instructed by their class teacher.
+- During the pandemic playground will be divided up to allow for each bubble to have a designated area to play.
+Some play and lunchtimes will be staggered. - Remain in the playground at all times unless they have permission from an adult, are going to the toilet or if the Tuck Trolley is inside due to the weather conditions.
+Tuck will be bought to the classroom and eaten inside. - Use the toilets properly, sensibly and return outside quickly - Play appropriately - Treat the playground apparatus and toys with respect.
+No playground equipment will be used unless it belongs to the child/bubble - Stay off the grass unless instructed by the person on duty that it can be used - Stay in sight of the adults unless you have permission to go inside - Enter school with the class when the bell rings as instructed by their class teacher.

-The staff should: (during Coronavirus be extra vigilant that children and other adults are following social distancing and adhering to safety guidelines in order to keep safe)
+On the playground staff should:

-- Supervise NOT socialise. - Be vigilant by watching for potential incidents and defusing them before they start. - Remind the children to walk to and from the playground. - Remind the children to play together co-operatively. - LISTEN to children who are upset. - Always follow up any incidents using the Yellow and Red card system as necessary.
+- Be extra vigilant that children are following social distancing and adhering to the safety guidelines to keep safe.
+Staff will model these. - Supervise NOT socialise

-- Do not prejudge.
-Consider individual circumstances. - Inform the SLT of any serious incidents, following the agreed procedures. - Reward good behaviour with Stars.
+- Be vigilant by watching for potential incidents and defusing them before they start - Remind the children to walk to and from the playground, 2m apart - Remind the children to play together co-operatively - LISTEN to children who are upset - Always follow up any incidents using the Yellow and Red card system as necessary - Do not prejudge.
+Consider individual circumstances - Inform the SLT of any serious incidents, following the agreed procedures - Reward good behaviour with housepoints